-- 13.3.1 Tax revolts occur when a player does not have sufficient tokens in his stock to pay the required taxes.
-After paying his entire stock in taxes, the cities that couldn't pay their full taxes revolt.
-Tax revolts are resolved only after all other players have paid their taxes. - 13.3.2 The player with the most unit points in stock is the beneficiary of the tax revolt.
+- 13.3.1 Tax revolts occur when a player does not have sufficient tokens in his stock for the required taxes to be payed.
+After collecting his entire stock in taxes, the cities that couldn't pay their full taxes revolt.
+Tax revolts are resolved only after all other players have collected their taxes. - 13.3.2 The player with the most unit points in stock is the beneficiary of the tax revolt.
 If the victim has the most unit points in stock, or ties with another player for most unit points in stock, the tax revolt has no effect.
-If there is a tie between other players the victim decides who will be the beneficiary between the tied players. - 13.3.3 The beneficiary then take over the amount of cities for which the original owners are unable to pay their taxes.
+If there is a tie between other players the victim decides who will be the beneficiary between the tied players. - 13.3.3 The beneficiary then take over the amount of cities for which the original owner were unable to collect full taxes.
 If the beneficiary does not have enough cities in stock to take over all cities in revolt, the player with the next largest number of unit points in stock takes over the remainder and so on, until all cities in revolt have been replaced.
-The new owners do not pay the unpaid taxes. - 13.3.4 In the rare case where no player can take over remaining revolting cities, they are eliminated instead. - 13.3.5 Cities belonging to players holding Democracy (30.13) are never subject to tax revolts.
+The new owners do not collect the unpaid taxes. - 13.3.5 Cities belonging to players holding Democracy (30.13) are never subject to tax revolts.